Court Record

 | Memorandum | PAYMENT UNDER PROTEST |

 The cashier’s check was issued by Wells Fargo Bank at the same Huntington Beach branch address (19840 Beach Blvd.) that the Three-Day Notice of June 21, 2024 had designated as the required in-person payment location.
-The check was made payable directly to the Clerk of the Court, with the memorandum line reading “PAYMENT UNDER PROTEST,” preserving the plaintiffs’ position that the payment was being made in compliance with the court’s order while reserving all rights with respect to the underlying determination.
+The check was made payable directly to the Clerk of the Court, with the memorandum line reading “PAYMENT UNDER PROTEST,” preserving the defendants’ position that the payment was being made in compliance with the court’s order while reserving all rights with respect to the underlying determination.

 Source: Wells Fargo cashier’s check #0084411978, Purchaser Copy Pages 1 and 2, dated April 5, 2025.